 Local stories by local authors feature in this year’s line-up of Frank Talks at Frankston City Libraries.

 For Father’s Day Claire Halliday talks about Things My Father Taught Me.
-Finding Coaby is a novel by David McLean about teenage depression and he will be our guest in September.

 Local journalist, author, and TV presenter Paul Kennedy will be here in October to tell Some Interesting Tales from the Media.
 Ann Copeland of the State Library Victoria returns to give advice for researching your family history.
 Author Louisa Deasey will talk with fellow author Claire Halliday about the Louisa's memoir A Letter From Paris which is about her artist father Denison Deasey.

 In November Young Adult author Eleni Hale talks about her heartbreaking novel Stone Girl.
 Local GP Dr Mrin Nayagam talks about Silver Linings: true stories of resilience from general practice.